josephsmithberger/XogotDocs/Documentation.docc/Manual/assets_pipeline/retargeting_3d_skeletons.md

 models without any Bone Rest rotations, such as the glTF model output from Maya.

 To share animations in Godot, it is necessary to match Bone Rests as well as Bone Names to remove unwanted tracks in some cases.
-In Godot 4.0+, you can do that using the scene importer.
+You can do that using the scene importer.

 ## Options for Retargeting